 ... interwar attic-style bungalows are common throughout Boroondara and that similar dwellings are included in the Heritage Overlay.
-Notwithstanding this, there are few houses in the Heritage Overlay that evidence the early interwar development of the Deepdene/Balwyn area.
+Notwithstanding this, there are few houses in the Heritage Overlay that evidence the early interwar development of the Deepdene/Balwyn area prolific builders during the interwar years offering affordable yet well-designed housing.